d-plaindoux/tyasta/README.md

     | NApp      : vterm neutral -> vterm value -> vterm neutral
 ```

-In this design `vterm` is no an inductive type but a coinductive one (cf. the constructor `VLamb`).
+In this design `vterm` is not an inductive type but a coinductive one (cf. the constructor `VLamb`).
 If fact, the evaluation
 of a `Lamb` term is given by a reified function in the host langage:

 ```haskell